Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees

 where $\{\eta_k\}$ is a diminishing positive sequence of real numbers.
 We define the (continuous-time) interpolated process of $\{\xk\}$ generated by \eqref{Eq_def_Iter} as follows. \begin{defin} The (continuous-time) interpolated process of $\{\xk\}$ generated by \eqref{Eq_def_Iter} is the mapping $w: \bb{R}_+ \to \Rn$ such that

 Here $\lambda_0 := 0$, and $\lambda_i := \sum_{k = 0}^{i-1} \eta_k$. \end{defin}

-The following lemma is an extension of \cite[Proposition 1.3]{benaim2005stochastic}, and shows that the interpolated process of $\{\xk\}$ from \eqref{Eq_def_Iter} is a perturbed solution of the differential inclusion \eqref{Eq_def_DI}. \begin{lem} Let $\ca{D}: \Rn \rightrightarrows \Rn$ be a locally bounded set-valued mapping that is nonempty compact convex valued with closed graph.
+The following lemma is an extension of \citep[Proposition 1.3]{benaim2005stochastic}.
+Compared with \citep[Proposition 1.3]{benaim2005stochastic}, Lemma \ref{Le_interpolated_process} allows for inexact evaluations of the set-valued mapping $\D$, and shows that the interpolated process of $\{\xk\}$ from \eqref{Eq_def_Iter} is a perturbed solution of the differential inclusion \eqref{Eq_def_DI}. \begin{lem} Let $\ca{D}: \Rn \rightrightarrows \Rn$ be a locally bounded set-valued mapping that is nonempty compact convex valued with closed graph.
 Suppose the following conditions hold in \eqref{Eq_def_Iter}: \begin{enumerate} \item For any $T> 0$, it holds that